-&lt;sup>8 If the value of the new claim is not available, we use the amount of liabilities converted.
+8 If the value of the new claim is not available, we use the amount of liabilities converted.

-- Compensation for the funding gap in purchase and assumption deals.
+- Injections of subordinated debt or any Tier 2 qualifying instrument. - Write-offs of bank liabilities where creditors do not get any security in exchange for giving up their claim.
+These write-offs are sometimes referred to as the contribution of bondholders to recapitalization.
+One may argue that such a write-off is similar to a conversion of liabilities into equity, which is then used to absorb the losses.
+The important difference is that in case of a write-off the value is written-off immediately and the creditors cannot participate in the upside, while with a conversion to equity losses are offset more gradually and there is a possibility of an upside. - Compensation for the funding gap in purchase and assumption deals.
 When the value of liabilities of the acquired bank exceeds its value of assets, the state or a government agency typically compensates the acquirer for the funding gap to facilitate the deal.
-We do not count this transfer as a recapitalization since it only benefits the creditors of the bank whose claims would otherwise have to be written off before the acquirer would be willing to purchase the distressed bank. - Value of guarantees on bank assets, CDS, swaps or other instruments provided by governments, which insure a bank against losses from specific assets.
+We do not count this transfer as a recapitalization since it only benefits the creditors of the bank whose claims would otherwise have to be written off before the acquirer would be willing to purchase the distressed bank. - Value of guarantees on bank assets, swaps or other instruments provided by governments, which insure a bank against losses from specific assets.
 This protection has a capital relief effect (it reduces the required regulatory capital, which a bank needs to hold for those assets) and may increase the market value of bank equity.
-We do not count the value of these measures as recapitalization since our analysis focuses on intervention where the party that recapitalizes a bank gets equity or equity-like securities in exchange for its contribution.
+The value of such measures is difficult to estimate.
+Accounting for all measures that may increase bank capital through providing implicit or explicit guarantees would not be feasible.
+Therefore we focus on intervention measures where the party that recapitalizes a bank gets equity or equity-like securities in exchange for its contribution.